-During 2018/19 the Mental Health and Wellbeing Board agreed key principles for transformation of services moving forward:
+During 2018/19 the Mental Health and Wellbeing agreed key principles for transformation of services moving forward:

-- Support individuals to maximise their independence and health with the right support at the right time with a focus on early intervention and prevention. - Embed multidisciplinary team working at the heart of 'seamless' care pathways and support for people and promote equalities. - Implement a model of care that is financially sustainable.
+- Support individuals to maximise their independence and health with the right support at the right time with a focus on early intervention and prevention - Embed multi-disciplinary team working at the heart of 'seamless' care pathways and support for people and promote equalities - Implement a model of care that is financially sustainable.

-Detailed plans have been developed to enhance support to people with Mental Health issues, which will significantly increase the number of dedicated mental health professionals in statutory and non-statutory services in line with Action 15 of the Scottish Government Mental Health Strategy for which £0.300M was allocated to the IJB in 2018/19.
+Detailed plans have been developed to enhance support to people with Mental Health issues, which will significantly increase the number of dedicated mental health professionals in statutory and non-statutory services in line with Action 15 of the Scottish Government Mental Health Strategy for which £0.300M has been allocated to Perth & Kinross IJB in 2018/19.

 Detailed plans have also been developed to enhance services for people with Drug and Alcohol issues.
-Additional Scottish Government funding will be focused on enhancing the full pathway of a 'Recovery Oriented System of Care' including multidisciplinary clinics, a Recovery Community and increased support for harm reduction.
+Additional Scottish Government funding will be focused on enhancing the full pathway of a 'Recovery Oriented System of Care' including multi-disciplinary clinics, a Recovery Community and increased support for harm reduction.